 For those with mental health disorders, it is often the case that the healthy lines between self and others have been blurred.

-Another attribute of DBT which distinguishes it from other forms of therapy is the concept of Wise Mind.
+Another attribute of DBT which distinguishes it from other forms of therapy is the concept of a Wise Mind.

-In order to accomplish these mental and emotional states of self-compassion, acceptance of reality, and application of wisdom, the practice of mindfulness is central to DBT.
+To accomplish these mental and emotional states of self-compassion, acceptance of reality, and application of wisdom, the practice of mindfulness is central to DBT.

-It is essentially a state of self-awareness that consists of acknowledging and accepting our thoughts and feelings as they come, without feeling the need to act on them.
+It is essentially a state of self-awareness that consists of acknowledging and accepting our thoughts and feelings as they come without feeling the need to act on them.
 This state of mindfulness provides the space necessary for making decisions that come from a place of balance.